Old Norse religion: Non-Scandinavian textual sources

 Additional sources remain by non-Scandinavians writing in languages other than Old Norse.
-The first non-Scandinavian textual source for the Old Norse Religion was the Tacitus' Germania which dates back to around 100 CE and describes religious practices of several Germanic peoples, but has little coverage of Scandinavia.
+The first non-Scandinavian textual source for the Old Norse Religion was Tacitus' book, the Germania, which dates back to around 100 CE and describes religious practices of several Germanic peoples, but has little coverage of Scandinavia.
 In the Middle Ages, several Christian commentators also wrote about Scandinavian paganism, mostly from a hostile perspective.
 The best known of these are Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum (History of the Bishops of Hamburg), written between 1066 and 1072, which includes an account of the temple at Uppsala, and Saxo Grammaticus' 12th-century Gesta Danorum (History of the Danes), which includes versions of Norse myths and some material on pagan religious practices.
 In addition, Muslim Arabs wrote accounts of Norse people they encountered, the best known of which is Ibn Fadlan's 10th-century Risala, an account of Volga Viking traders that includes a detailed description of a ship burial.